scm-manager/scm-review-plugin/docs/en/working-with-prs/index.md

 * **Line comment:** Can be created by clicking on a line in the diff view.

 All comments are shown in the "Comments" tab.
 The file and line comments are also shown in the "Diff" tab.
+It is possible to mention SCM-Manager user in comments.
+Simply type "@" and right afterwards the name, username or the e-mail-address.
+After the third character an autocomplete form will appear suggesting the best matches.

 ![Pull Request - Create comment](assets/createComment.png)